Ages4 months – 3+ years

 Before joining our program, all new families are required to read through Waterbabies Enrollment Policies, Make-up Policies, and Health Guidelines.
 As part of the enrollment process, you will be asked to acknowledge these polices, in addition to signing liability and photo/video waivers, when you create your account in the Waterbabies enrollment portal.

 Supplies Required for Class

 Most of the below required items can be purchased directly from the Waterbabies online store.
 All purchases made throughout the session will be delivered to your next class whenever possible.
 To help ensure you receive your products in a timely manner, online orders must be placed at least one week before your next class.

 REQUIRED for all children under 5 years of age – even if potty-trained.

-Acceptable swim diapers: Reusable, cloth swim diapers with elastic around the waist & legs.
+Acceptable swim diapers: Reusable, coated cloth swim diapers with elastic around the waist and legs.
 Elastic should fit snugly in order to prevent solid waste from leaking into the pool.
 See acceptable examples at our online store.

-Unacceptable swim diapers: Wrap-arounds, diapers with ties, velcro or snaps* and disposable swim diapers.
+Unacceptable swim diapers: Disposable diapers, wrap-arounds, and diapers with ties, or diapers with velcro.
 If you show up with these kinds of diapers, you will not be allowed to swim in class. *iPlay brand with snaps is permitted because the snaps are spaced tightly together.)

 REQUIRED for all parents participating in WaterBabies (parent-tot) classes once your child is going underwater.
 These should be clear lens goggles so your child can see your eyes underwater.

 REQUIRED for all children in WaterBabies 3 and higher level classes.
 These should be clear lens goggles, labeled with your child’s name.

 REQUIRED for anyone (parents or children) with hair below their ears.
 They help keep hair out of faces and help keep pool water clean and clear.

 REQUIRED for everyone!
 Don’t forget to bring your own towels to dry off as well as cover up to keep warm transitioning from pool to changing room.